mbrochh/django-react-primer/README.md

 requests become painfully slow.

-Django's template fragment caching can often alleviate this problem, but it ads complexity (and the possibility fdor subtle bugs) to the code and is not always an option.
+Django's template fragment caching can often alleviate this problem, but it ads complexity (and the possibility for subtle bugs) to the code and is not always an option.

 Django also makes it very easy to use templatetags and filters in the templates